Prior notification forms

 The existing temporary right that permits a change from office to residential use has not been extended by the GPDO 2015 and will still expire on 30 May 2016.

-In summary, these changes include the following, and you can access the relevant forms by following the blue titles:
+In summary, these changes include the following, and you can access the relevant forms by visiting the Planning Portal downloadable forms area:

 - Premises in B1(a) office use are able to change to C3 residential use, subject to prior approval covering flooding, highways and transport issues and contamination.